triantafyllou/FlameCens/README.md

 tuning    :Key transposition in semitones (optional - integer)
 </pre>

-Artist1, artist2 and title are optional information to be displayed in the visualization.
+Artist1, artist2 and title are optional information to be displayed in the visualisation.
 "Uknown" will be displayed in case they are not defined
 Tuning is a parameter required in case the one of the compared tracks is shifted to another key

 If the application is about to compare a track to its musical score imported in MIDI format, the MIDI file is converted to WAV in real time (playing / recording procedure).
 The real time procedure was chosen in order to make the application cross-platform and independent of third party synthesizer software